BillyWei01/LightKV/README.md

 LightKV has two modes: SyncKV & AsyncKV, <br/>
-Both of thier API similar to SharePreferences（AsyncKV is unnecessary to commit).  <br/>
+Both of their API similar to SharePreferences（AsyncKV is unnecessary to commit).  <br/>
-SyncKV submits data atomic (need to commit after updating data, whick like SharePreferences-commit mode); <br/>
+SyncKV submits data atomic (need to commit after updating data, which like SharePreferences-commit mode); <br/>
 AsyncKV is faster, it will auto flush data to disk by system. <br/>

 # Benchmark